-I shall begin my story in 1977.
-My inner voice was louder than ever.
+I shall begin my story in 1977 as my angel voice grew louder and louder.

-My many growth spurts seem more exciting than my beginning, so as it happened in the Star Wars series, I will return to my childhood after I tell you about the more inspiring incidents.
+My growth spurts seem more exciting than my beginning so as it happened in the Star Wars Series I will return to my childhood after I tell you about the more inspiring incidents.